Last Updated on April 1, 2023

 Disclaimer: this post contains affiliate links as explained in my disclosure policy

 First, the truth about Barcelona…

 If you’ve read my Self-Guided Walking Tour Barcelona, you know that I think this city is overhyped.
 You’ve probably read or heard a million times that Barcelona is the number one city to visit in Spain.
 I beg to differ.
-After living in Spain for 1.5 years, I compiled a list of the 8 most beautiful and underrated cities to visit in Spain.
+After living in Spain for 1.5 years and visiting almost every autonomous community, I compiled a list of the 8 most beautiful and underrated cities to visit in Spain.

 I’m not mentioning this just to bash Barcelona – far from it.
-I believe Barcelona is definitely worth a visit, especially because of the Gaudi architecture.
+I believe Barcelona is definitely worth a visit, especially because of the Gaudi architecture I’m going to talk about in this post.
 I just don’t want you to go to Barcelona thinking that it’s the best that Spain has to offer.
-It’s far too commercialized and trendy for you to get a taste of the ‘real’ Spain if that’s what you’re after.
+Catalan culture and history are definitely worth exploring, and you could even venture to other less-touristy towns like Girona and Sitges.
+Still, if you’re looking for the ‘typical’ Spanish experience you have in mind, you’ll have to venture south.
 What’s the best place to experience the essence of Spain?
 In my humble opinion, that would have to be the beautiful Andalusian city of Granada!

 Gaudi walking tour logistics

 Walking time: approximately two hours if you follow the route without stopping.
 I’d recommend you reserve half a day for this tour if you want to spend a good amount of time at each place.
 Also, it may be a lot to see all six Gaudi sites in one day so another option would be to break the tour up over two days.

 Comfortable shoes – wearing some running shoes with soles that provide support.
 The Nike Air Max Thea Sneaker is a great choice.